 So, with the will to go, the skills, the funding and the kit supplies, there was still one important aspect to arrange — security.
 The trip was only ever going to be possible with some form of protection for the group.
 This came from a private security firm and a High-Risk Advisor called Joel Bennet who is an experienced medic specialising in austere environments.
 Joel stayed with the group throughout the trip, keeping them updated on the developments in the conflict in Ukraine.

 In the early hours of Sunday 26 June 2022, the group set off on their 25-hour journey to Kyiv.
 They reached the Polish border about midday and got to Ukraine by mid-afternoon.
 They drove two hours to Lviv and remained overnight because of a curfew.
-The next morning, they continued their journey through Ukraine to Kyiv, teaching their tactical medicine course on Tuesday and Wednesday.
+The next morning, they continued their journey through Ukraine to Kyiv, teaching first responder care to civilians on Tuesday and Wednesday.

 They taught around 60 people in total.
 That’s 60 people with no previous medical training who were mostly office workers from the Embassy such as diplomats and ambassadors.
 Office-based workers in Kyiv are at increased risk of a missile strike and those who travel between towns and cities as part of their role, are also at risk of landmines and ambush.

 The training was delivered through translators which slowed the pace a little but SPCC, Pete Reeve said, “it was pretty straightforward.”

 The training covered themes such as how to stop bleeding, using a tourniquet, giving CPR and the triage process.
 Pete says, “triage is important.
 If their building is hit by a missile, they need to be able to identify which injuries are most severe, so they know who to treat first.”